traitecoevo/plant/doc/design.md

 A patch contains multiple species.
 In the deterministic model, there will be just one patch.

+## Parameters

+We need a pointer to all the parameters that we can use to seed new populations (containing things like a vector of all species strategies), and a few parameters that apply at the level above species (light extinction, disturbance regime, etc).

+The nice thing about this approach is that we can centralise ownership and lifespan of the parameter pointers.

+Need to decide on names for accessor functions.
+Probably change `set_params` to `set_parameters` to continue avoiding abbreviations.

 ## ODE solver

 We need an ODE solver that can cope with changing dimensions, as both